-20-inch rocket with a 34 mm BT-55 body, great looking transparent egg capsule, and two pre-assembled 12 and 18 inch 'chutes.
-Main body tube accomodates larger C11 and D size engines; comes with an adaptor for standard A, B, and C size engines.
+20-inch rocket with a 34 mm BT-55 body, me bucko, great lookin' transparent egg capsule, and two pre-assembled 12 and 18 inch 'chutes.
+Main body tube accomodates larger C11 and D size engines; comes with an adaptor for standard A, me bucko, me bucko, B, and C size engines.

 Complete list available on Estes website:

-The kit was standard Estes in terms of quality of components and instructions.
+T' kit was standard Estes in terms o' quality o' components and instructions.
 Laser-cut fins were particularly good quality.
-However, the launch lug required assembly of two separate pieces.
-I thought that this detail was odd, because there was enough balsa left over for an additional 6 or 7 extra launch lugs.
-This required an extra step of gluing the pieces together, and a little extra sanding to remove the glue from this piece.
+However, t' launch lug required assembly o' two separate pieces.
+I thought that this detail be odd, because thar was enough balsa left over for an additional 6 or 7 extra launch lugs.
+This required an extra step o' gluin' t' pieces together, and a little extra sandin' t' remove t' glue from this piece.
 It was a small detail, but would have saved a step if it has been included in one piece.

-Two engine hooks were mounted externally on the main engine body, which required slipping an additional tube over the outside of the body to retain the two engine hooks.
-The fins were recessed to accomondate this extra tube.
+Two engine hooks were mounted externally on t' main engine body, matey, which required slippin' an additional tube over t' outside o' t' body t' retain t' two engine hooks.
+T' fins were recessed t' accomondate this extra tube.

 Estes instructions are always very detailed and very good.
-Three engine hooks are provided, including two longer engine hooks for the main body, and one shorter engine hook for the adaptor provided for standard engine adaptor.
-While assemblying the engine adaptor, I inadvertently used one of the two longer engine hooks intended for the main body.
-I had to remove the longer engine hook, replace it with the shorter engine hook, and taped the hook to the adaptor, which worked fine.
-This was definitely a situation where the use of bold type and a bullet point would have provided enough additional direction to avoid an error in construction.
+Three engine hooks are provided, ya bilge rat, includin' two longer engine hooks for t' main body, matey, and one shorter engine hook for t' adaptor provided for standard engine adaptor.
+While assemblyin' t' engine adaptor, matey, arrr, I inadvertently used one o' t' two longer engine hooks intended for t' main body.
+I had t' remove t' longer engine hook, me hearties, shiver me timbers, replace it with t' shorter engine hook, and taped t' hook t' t' adaptor, shiver me timbers, which worked fine.
+This be definitely a situation where t' use o' bold type and a bullet point would have provided enough additional direction t' avoid an error in construction.

-The kit includes two preassembled chutes - a 12 inch chute for flights without an egg payload, and an additional 18 chute for flights with the egg.
-Overall, the chute quality was adequate, but I plan to reassemble the chutes using better reinforcement rings, and smoother, stronger nylon thread to prevent tangled lines.
-I always use number 7 snap swivels for the shock cord and the chutes, and I added these to the kit as well.
+T' kit includes two preassembled chutes - a 12 inch chute for flights without a cackle fruit payload, and an additional 18 chute for flights with t' egg.
+Overall, t' chute quality was adequate, but I plan t' reassemble t' chutes usin' better reinforcement rings, me hearties, and smoother, stronger nylon thread t' prevent tangled lines.
+I always use number 7 snap swivels for t' shock cord and t' chutes, and I added these t' t' kit as well.

-The egg capsule is well-designed and visually striking, probably the best feature of the kit.
-I decided it looked better as provided, in it's unfinished and transparent state, and decided not to paint it.
-It's fairly easy to load the egg into the nosecone, but the clips are fairly small, and I'd be concerned about the small clips breaking if the rocket descended quickly, which could be the case if the chute didn't fully deploy.
-The newer Estes egg payload nosecone is smaller, lighter, and much better looking then the older egg payload nosecone.
+T' egg capsule is well-designed and visually striking, matey, probably t' best feature o' t' kit.
+I decided it looked better as provided, ya bilge rat, in it's unfinished and transparent state, and decided nay t' paint it.
+It's fairly easy t' load t' egg into t' nosecone, but t' clips are fairly small, ya bilge rat, and I'd be concerned about t' small clips breakin' if t' rocket descended quickly, which could be t' case if t' chute didn't fully deploy.
+T' newer Estes egg payload nosecone is smaller, lighter, arrr, and much better lookin' then t' older egg payload nosecone.

-I wasn't particularly happy with the overal appearance of the finished rocket.
-The externally mounted engine hooks created a less-than-polished final appearance.
-I personally found the cut of the fins and the provided decals to be aesthetically unappealing.
-"Eggscaliber" is kind of a silly name, and the graphic design of the decals similarly leaned towards a silly appearance, rather then a polished and graphically well-designed overal appearance.
-This rocket definitely would have benefitted from well-designed, graphically appealing decals and fins which were more visually attractive.
+I wasn't particularly happy with t' overal appearance o' t' finished rocket.
+T' externally mounted engine hooks created a less-than-polished final appearance.
+I personally found t' cut o' t' fins and t' provided decals t' be aesthetically unappealing.
+"Eggscaliber" is kind o' a silly name, and t' graphic design o' t' decals similarly leaned towards a silly appearance, rather then a polished and graphically well-designed overal appearance.
+This rocket definitely would have benefitted from well-designed, me bucko, graphically appealin' decals and fins which were more visually attractive.

-The rocket was constructed for use on Easter weekend, due to the easy availabliity of hard-boiled eggs.
-I headed to the field with a good friend, her son, and her son's friend for an egg-launching adventure.
-Neither my friend, or the two four-year old boys had ever launched a model rocket before, so we tried a few smaller rockets to test the wind before launching the Eggscalibler We were already getting towards the end of a typical four-year old attention span by the time we got to the egg rocket, so I didn't have time to test it without the egg payload.
+T' rocket was constructed for use on Easter weekend, me bucko, due t' t' easy availabliity o' hard-boiled eggs.
+I headed t' t' field with a good friend, her son, arrr, and her son's friend for an egg-launchin' adventure.
+Neither me friend, ya bilge rat, or t' two four-year old boys had ever launched a model rocket before, so we tried a few smaller rockets t' test t' wind before launchin' t' Eggscalibler We were already gettin' towards t' end o' a typical four-year old attention span by t' time we got t' t' egg rocket, so I didn't have time t' test it without t' egg payload.

-I didn't feel that there was room for both chute's in the 34mm BT-55 body.
-It just seemed way too tight, and I was worried that the chutes would not deploy properly, which would have been kind of a disaster for an egg payload rocket, especially after having described to my friend and the two boys how exciting it was to launch egg rockets during the Easter weekend.
+I didn't feel that thar was room for both chute's in t' 34mm BT-55 body.
+It just seemed way too tight, me bucko, me hearties, and I was worried that t' chutes would nay deploy properly, which would have been kind o' a disaster for a cackle fruit payload rocket, matey, especially after havin' described t' me bucko and t' two boys how excitin' it be t' launch egg rockets durin' t' Easter weekend.

-I used a B6-4 for the first flight, which worked perfectly, although the weight of the rocket combined with the 4 second delay led to a short flight and a rapid descent.
-The egg survived.
-For the next flight I tried a C6-3, which worked even better because of the higher altitude and the shorter delay.
+I used a B6-4 for t' first flight, me bucko, shiver me timbers, which worked perfectly, me hearties, although t' weight o' t' rocket combined with t' 4 second delay led t' a short flight and a rapid descent.
+T' egg survived.
+For t' next flight I tried a C6-3, matey, which worked even better because o' t' higher altitude and t' shorter delay.

-The egg again survived, but despite the two engine hooks, the engine adaptor was jetisonned and I couldn't find it, which limited me to the larger C11-3 engines.
-Two lines on the pre-assembled chute also ripped out, so the rocket was inoperable after two flights.
+T' egg again survived, me hearties, but despite t' two engine hooks, t' engine adaptor was jetisonned and I couldn't find it, matey, which limited me t' t' larger C11-3 engines.
+Two lines on t' pre-assembled chute also ripped out, so t' rocket be inoperable after two flights.

-Eggs are a fairly large payload for mid-power model rockets, and this model suggests the use of two parachutes for egg lofting.
-Why not use the larger body tube?
-The cut of fins and graphics were not as aesthetically appealling as I would have liked.
-The rocket flew very well, but the engine adaptor was lost and the chute ripped on the second flight.
-Fortunately, I had an extra kit-bashed egg-lofting rocket using Estes older egg payload nose cone, so we got to launch two eggs, and the day was not lost.
+Eggs are a fairly large payload for mid-power model rockets, me hearties, and this model suggests t' use o' two parachutes for egg lofting.
+Why nay use t' larger body tube?
+T' cut o' fins and graphics were nay as aesthetically appeallin' as I would have liked.
+T' rocket flew very well, matey, but t' engine adaptor was lost and t' chute ripped on t' second flight.
+Fortunately, I had an extra kit-bashed egg-loftin' rocket usin' Estes older egg payload nose cone, shiver me timbers, so we got t' launch two eggs, shiver me timbers, and t' day was nay lost.